jakevossen5/102-git-workshop/README.md

 ![101 selected only](101-selected-only.png)

 Lets stop a minute and think about what we do before we hit 'commit to master'.
-As we discussed earlier, committing creates a snapshot of our files look like at this current time.
+As we discussed earlier, committing creates a snapshot of what our files look like at this current time.
 This means that the content of the files that we have staged right now are going to be saved by `git` forever.
 With that being said, go ahead and press 'commit to master'